-Carer leave : all employees who want to care for a relative with a particularly serious disability or loss of autonomy can benefit from leave for a period of time determined by collective agreement up to a maximum of 1 year, including renewals.
+Carer leave: all employees who want to care for a relative with a disability or loss of autonomy can benefit from leave for a period of time determined by collective agreement up to a maximum of 1 year, including renewals.
 Such leave is not paid by the employer.
-From 30 September 2020, the employee can receive the daily carer allowance.
+The employee can receive the daily carer allowance.

-Family support leave : all

-employees wishing to provide end-of-life support to a relative can benefit from leave for a period of time determined by collective agreement or failing this for a period of 3 months (renewable once).
+Family support leave: all employees wishing to provide end-of-life support to a relative can benefit from leave for a period of time determined by collective agreement or failing this for a period of 3 months (renewable once).
 Such leave is not paid.
 The employee may receive a daily benefit for such leave.